ugis22/neuralnetwork/README.md

 The neural networks that we are going to considered are strictly called artificial neural networks, and as the name suggests, are based on what science knows about the human brain's structure and function.

-Briefly, a neural network is defined as a computing system that consist of a number of simple but highly interconnected elements, called "neurons", that are organized in layers which process information using dynamic state responses to external inputs.
+Briefly, a neural network is defined as a computing system that consist of a number of simple but highly interconnected elements or nodes, called 'neurons', which are organized in layers which process information using dynamic state responses to external inputs.
+This algorithm is extremely useful, as we will explain later, in finding patterns that are too complex for being manually extracted and taught to recognize to the machine.